timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 ### `SaaS-Tools` image

 For the simplification of the getting started we provide you a [SaaS-Tools container image](https://quay.io/repository/tsuedbroecker/saas-tools?tab=info) that contains all needed commandline tools for the automation with the bash scripts.

+> Note: The bash automation is tailored to the bash scripting in Ubuntu, that is used as base OS for the `SaaS-Tools` image.
 #### Step 1: Open a terminal and start the `SaaS-Tools` image

 ```sh